cockroachdb/docs/src/current/v23.1/authorization.md

 This page documents procedures for managing the lifecycle of SQL users and roles on CockroachDB clusters.

-Procedures for managing access are covered in [Managing Access in {{ site.data.products.db }}](https://www.cockroachlabs.com/docs/cockroachcloud/managing-access).
+Procedures for managing access are covered in [Managing Access in CockroachDB {{ site.data.products.cloud }}](https://www.cockroachlabs.com/docs/cockroachcloud/managing-access).

 {{site.data.alerts.callout_info}}
-The concept of *Organization user* is distinct from Authorization of *SQL user/role* on clusters is distinct from authorization of {{ site.data.products.db }} users within {{ site.data.products.db }} organizations.
+The concept of *Organization user* is distinct from Authorization of *SQL user/role* on clusters is distinct from authorization of CockroachDB {{ site.data.products.cloud }} users within CockroachDB {{ site.data.products.cloud }} organizations.

 Learn more: [Overview of the CockroachDB Cloud two-level authorization model](https://www.cockroachlabs.com/docs/cockroachcloud/authorization#overview-of-the-cockroachdb-cloud-two-level-authorization-model)
 {{site.data.alerts.end}}